-Megan just completed her third year as the Assistant Coach at the University of Pennsylvania.
-Her responsibilities include coaching both the walk-ons and the Varsity 4 throughout the year.
+Megan just completed third years Assistant Coach at University of Pennsylvania.
+Her responsibilities include coaching both their walk-ons and the Varsity 4 throughout the year.

 Megan began her rowing career as an athlete at St. Ignatius Prep, and competed for the University of Wisconsin Women’s program from 2002-2005.
 Her coaching career began from 2009-2012, when she returned to her alma mater and coached at St. Ignatius Prep.
 Additionally, during the summers of 2012 and 2013 she coached the USWJNT Development Camp.

 AJ Fournier enters his 7th season as assistant coach with the University of Rhode Island men’s crew program.
 Prior to coaching he was a coxswain, captain and president of the club program.

 Fournier’s primary responsibilities include working with the novice/freshmen and JV rowers as well as campus recruiting.
 He continues his competitive career with the Riverfront masters team out of Hartford, CT, coxing a variety of crews medals at USRowing Masters National Championships.

 Fournier also holds a full-time career outside of rowing as Business Intelligence Engineer with a Fortune 500 company.

 Tim Desrosiers joined Florida Tech as the full-time assistant women’s rowing coach in the fall of 2014 with 11 years of collegiate and high school coaching experience under his belt.
 His prior experience includes the position of head coach and program director for both the men’s and women’s programs Umass-Lowell, as well as positions with MIT, Greater Lawrence Rowing, and Space Coast Crew.

 Additionally, in the spring of 2011, Desrosiers was brought on by Division II school Merrimack College to first-ever women’s rowing program.
 In program’s first year, the Warriors captured silver medal at New England Rowing Championships.